Simulation of Lattice QCD with Domain-Wall Fermions: HMC simulation of lattice QCD with domain-wall quarks

-In two flavors QCD, only the quantum fluctuations (internal fermion loops) of the lightest $ u $ and $ d $ quarks (in the isospin limit $ m_u = m_d $) are incorporated, while those of the heavier quarks ($ s $, $ c $, $ b $ and $ t $) are neglected.
-To incorporate the dynamical $ s $ quark, one must use a pseudofermion action different from that of two flavors QCD with degenerate masses (\ref{eq:Spf}).
-A straightforward approach is to take the inverse square root of the quark matrix (and the quarter-root of the Pauli-Villars matrix) of the two flavors QCD, namely \BAN S_{pf}^{N_f=1} = \phi^\dagger (C_1^\dagger C_1)^{1/4} (C C^\dagger)^{-1/2} (C_1^\dagger C_1)^{1/4} \phi. \EAN However, the inverse square root and the quarter-root operations cannot be evaluated exactly since the cost of solving the eigenproblem of $ C C^\dagger $ or $ C_1^\dagger C_1 $ is prohibitive.
-A way to resolve this problem is to use the optimal rational approximations for $ (C C^\dagger)^{-1/2} $ and $ (C_1^\dagger C_1)^{1/4} $ respectively, similar to the rational hybrid Monte Carlo (RHMC) \cite{Clark:2006fx}.
+In two-flavors QCD, only the quantum fluctuations (internal fermion loops) of the lightest $ u $ and $ d $ quarks (in the isospin limit $ m_u = m_d $) are incorporated, while those of the heavier quarks ($ s $, $ c $, $ b $ and $ t $) are neglected.
+To incorporate the dynamical $ s $ quark, one must use a pseudofermion action different from that of two-flavors QCD with degenerate masses (\ref{eq:Spf}).
+A straightforward approach is to take the inverse square root of the quark matrix (and the quarter-root of the Pauli-Villars matrix) of the two-flavors QCD, namely \BAN S_{pf}^{N_f=1} = \phi^\dagger (C_1^\dagger C_1)^{1/4} (C C^\dagger)^{-1/2} (C_1^\dagger C_1)^{1/4} \phi. \EAN However, the inverse square root and the quarter-root operations cannot be evaluated exactly since the cost of solving the eigenproblem of $ C C^\dagger $ or $ C_1^\dagger C_1 $ is prohibitive.
+A way to resolve this problem is to use the optimal rational approximations for $ (C C^\dagger)^{-1/2} $ and $ (C_1^\dagger C_1)^{1/4} $ respectively, similarly to the rational hybrid Monte Carlo (RHMC) \cite{Clark:2006fx}.

 Recently, Chen and Chiu have constructed a novel DWF action for one flavor QCD \cite{Chen:2013of}, which is exact, without taking the square root, and amenable to HMC simulation.
 This novel pseudofermion action for one flavor QCD can be written as \bea S_{pf}^{N_f=1} &=& \left(0 \phi_1^{\dag} \right) \left[I-c_- v_{-}^{T}\omega^{-1/2} \frac{1}{H(m)} \omega^{-1/2}v_{-}\right] \left( \right)+ \nonumber\\ & & \left(\phi_2^{\dag} 0\right) \left[I+c_+ v_{+}^{T}\omega^{-1/2} \frac{1}{H(1) - \Delta_+(m)P_+} \omega^{-1/2}v_{+}\right] \left( \right), \eea where $ \phi_1 $ and $ \phi_2 $ are complex scalar fields on the 4-dimensional space-time lattice, with color and 2-spinor indices, and \BAN H(m) &=& \gamma_5 R_5 \left[ D_w + \omega^{-1/2}\left\{\omega^{-1}d+c[1+L(m)][1-L(m)]^{-1} \right\}^{-1} \omega^{-1/2} \right] \\ &\equiv& \gamma_5 R_5 \left[ D_w + M_{+} P_{+} + M_{-} P_{-} \right], (R_5)_{s,s'} = \delta_{s',N_s+1-s}, \\ \Delta_{\pm}(m) &=& R_5[M_{\pm}(1)-M_{\pm}(m)]. \EAN The coefficients $ c_{\pm} $ and the vectors $ v_{\pm} $ in (\ref{eq:Spf_Nf1}) only depend on the parameters $ c $, $ d $, and $ \{ \omega_s, s=1,\cdots, N_s \} $, and they will be shown explicitly in Ref. \cite{Chen:2013of}.
 A detailed description of our HMC simulations will be presented in a forthcoming paper.